 Exam stress can affect trainees in a variety of ways.
 If you think that exam stress may negatively impact your performance, you could consider learning a coping technique, for example, mindfulness.
 According to the NHS, studies have found that mindfulness programmes, can bring about reductions in stress and improvements in mood.

-- For further information on coping with stress, see our Help with Stress guidance
+- For further information on coping with stress, see our page on help with stress

-- For further information on coping with anxiety, see our Help with Anxiety guidance
+- For further information on coping with anxiety, see our page on help with anxiety

 If feelings of nervousness or worry become too much, you may benefit from talking therapy.